soijebor/R_Analysis/README.md

   * The p-value is above the assumed significance level.
 Therefore, there is not enough evidence to reject the null hypothesis and we can confirm our two samples are not statistically different.

 #### Design Your Own Study:

+Design a study that compares the performance of the MechaCar prototype vehicle to other comparable vehicles on the market.
+In the MechaCarWriteUp.txt text file, write a short description of a statistical study that can quantify how the MechaCar outperforms the competition.
 In your study design, be sure to write about the following considerations:

-Think critically about what metrics you would think would be of interest to a consumer (cost, fuel efficiency, color options, etc.).
+ * Think critically about what metrics you would think would be of interest to a consumer (cost, fuel efficiency, color options, etc.).
-Determine what question we would ask, what the null and alternative hypothesis would be to answer that question, and what statistical test could be used to test this hypothesis.
+ * Determine what question we would ask, what the null and alternative hypothesis would be to answer that question, and what statistical test could be used to test this hypothesis.
-Knowing what test should be used, what data should be collected?
+ * Knowing what test should be used, what data should be collected?

 ***For my study, i picked 2 metrics which i think are of a consumer interest:***